 Ulta Beauty (ULTA) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the beauty products retailer had lost 2.79% over the past month, lagging the Retail-Wholesale sector's gain of 1.4% and the S&P 500's gain of 3.46% in that time.
+Heading into today, shares of the beauty products retailer had gained 2.62% over the past month, lagging the Retail-Wholesale sector's gain of 3.15% and the S&P 500's gain of 5.66% in that time.

-ULTA will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect ULTA to post earnings of $2.39 per share.
-This would mark year-over-year growth of 45.73%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.89 billion, up 21.53% from the prior-year quarter.
+Wall Street will be looking for positivity from ULTA as it approaches its next earnings report date.
+The company is expected to report EPS of $2.39, up 45.73% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.89 billion, up 21.53% from the year-ago period.

-Any recent changes to analyst estimates for ULTA should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for ULTA.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.29% higher.
-ULTA is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.29% higher.
+ULTA is holding a Zacks Rank of #3 (Hold) right now.

 The Retail - Miscellaneous industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 104, which puts it in the top 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 175, putting it in the bottom 32% of all 250+ industries.

 Click to get this free report